Expensify/App/docs/articles/expensify-classic/workspaces/Create-tags.md

 # FAQ

-## Why can’t I see a "Do you want to use multiple level tags" option on my workspace?
+## Why can’t I see a multi-level tags option on my workspace?

 If you are connected to an accounting integration, you will not see this feature.
 You will need to add those tags in your integration first, then sync the connection.